 Building a good base comes with plenty of easy paced running.
 During this phase you can be expected up to around 65% of your training is going to be complete in your easy running zone.
 Please have a read of a previous blog Life in the Slow Lane for more on that.

-Building a good base endurance you need to run often and regularly, include a long weekly run.
-This phase doesn't have to all be about running slow you can have a look at including some tempo, hills, and fartlek running which is run at a comfortably hard pace.
+Any base period should include three components: Gradually increasing mileage, the ever-important long run, and at least one faster workout per week.
+This phase doesn't have to all be about running slow as mentioned add a quality session into the mix: tempo, hills, and fartlek running which is run at a comfortably hard pace.

 Increase Muscular Strength